Electro-Voice EVH creates peak intelligibility for First Congregational Church in Ft. Lauderdale

 With the EVH placed where it is, Armstrong says, "the vast majority of the sound is projected directly down onto the audience.
 And it’s away from any structure, so we get a really clean sound for both music and speech.
 It reduced the reverberation in the room to a point where it’s negligible."

 The new Electro-Voice system generated "immediate, positive results," Armstrong adds, with affirmative feedback from both church staff and congregants.
 Armstrong's favorite came one day when he was doing some follow-up work after the first service on the new system.
 "A member of the church -- not on staff, just a casual observer -- happened to be there.
-He came up and said, 'I never realized how bad our sound system was until I heard the new one.'
+He came up and said, 'I never realised how bad our sound system was until I heard the new one.'
 And that was quite a compliment."